idzikovski/Blog/_posts/2024-09-09-Async-UI-Instantiation.md

 }
 ```

-In this example, the `VerySlowView` introduces a 1-second delay upon initialization (`delay.Wait()`), blocking the UI thread and causing the interface to appear unresponsive.
+In this example, the `VerySlowView` introduces a 1-second delay upon initialization (`Task.Delay(1000)`), blocking the UI thread and causing the interface to appear unresponsive.
 When multiple instances of `VerySlowView` are added to a page, like in `SlowUIPage`, this issue compounds.

 ### Example: `SlowUIPage` with Multiple Slow Views